lueck1803/interia-PT/inertia PT/Masterthesis/To Do (Masterthesis).md

 - [ ] add some something like a progress bar / time estimation
 - [ ] a checker which simulations are finished
 - [ ] a little GUI, where you can see all the data you already have
+- [ ] modify it that it does not run on the cluster... it need to connect via sftp to do the stuff... would be better...
 - [x] add dependency to create-simulation - dependency of production run to equilibration run
 	-  Hier ein Beispiel:
 ```{SLURM}